 Entrance Transition: Buildings, and especially houses, with a graceful transition between the street and the inside, are more tranquil than those which open directly off the street. - A Pattern Language p.549

-This name - problem - solution approach to defining a pattern creates a language that anyone familiar with it can identify by name and determine if it applies or does not apply to the problem they are approaching.
-What's more, it's defined in such a way that anyone familiar with the domain can understand it - in this case, anyone remotely interested in home design, even your average homeowner.
-In fact, even the most basic familiarity with the pattern (perhaps reading it once in this blog post) may be enough to cause one to recall it when they encounter a transition space and appreciate the design.
+This name - problem - solution approach to defining a pattern creates a language that anyone familiar with the domain can identify the pattern by name and determine if it applies to the problem they are approaching.
+Even a passing familiarity with the pattern may be enough to cause one to recall it when they encounter a transition space and appreciate the design.
 Another example:

 Indoor Sunlight: If the right rooms are facing South, a house is bright and sunny and cheerful; if the wrong rooms are facing South, the house is dark and gloomy. - A Pattern Language p.615